Subjects, Topic & Types:

 Dharmata (Dharmatala) the upasaka (Tibetan: ge nyen dhar ma ta) of Central Asian or Chinese origin - the layman attendant to the Sixteen Great Arhats.
 Dharmata, although always appearing in relation to the Arhats, is not an arhat himself.
 He belongs to the Tibetan and Chinese narrative of the Sixteen Great Arhats.

-Dharmata, considered by some to be an emanation of Avalokiteshvara, belongs to a thematic set of paintings known as 'Shakyamuni Buddha and the Sixteen Great Arhats.'
-The full group comprises twenty-five figures: the buddha Shakyamuni, together with the two foremost disciples - Shariputra and Maudgalyayana, the Sixteen Great Arhats, the attendant Dharmata, the patron Hvashang and the Four Guardians of the Directions; Vaishravana, Virupaksha, Dritarashtra and Virudhaka.
-As a late addition, Dharmata was attached to the group of Arhats during the time of the Chinese Tang Emperor (9th - 10th century).
+Dharmata, considered by some to be an emanation of Avalokiteshvara, belongs to a thematic set of paintings known as 'Shakyamuni Buddha and the Sixteen Great Elders.'
+The full group comprises twenty-five figures: the buddha Shakyamuni, together with the two foremost disciples - Shariputra and Maudgalyayana, the Sixteen Great Elders, the attendant Dharmata, the patron Hvashang and the Four Guardians of the Directions; Vaishravana, Virupaksha, Dritarashtra and Virudhaka.
+As a late addition, Dharmata was possibly attached to the group of Elders during the time of the Chinese Tang Emperor (9th - 10th century).
 Hvashang was the last of the group to be added in the 15/16th century.

 "To the noble upasaka Dharmata, with the hair in a topknot and a load of books, gazing upward at Amitabha in the sky; homage to the One holding a fly-whisk and vase."
 (Sakya liturgical verse).